Scripting language: Overview

 A scripting language can be a general-purpose programming language or a domain-specific language for a given environment.
 When embedded in an application, it may be called an extension language.

 A scripting language is sometimes referred to as very high-level programming language if it operates at a high level of abstraction, or as a control language, especially for job control languages on mainframe computers.

 The term scripting language is sometimes used in a wider sense, to refer to dynamic high-level programming languages in general.
 Some are strictly interpreted languages, while others use a form of compilation.

-In this context, the term script refers to a small program in such a language; typically, contained in a single file, and no larger than a few thousand lines of code.
+In this context, the term script refers to a small program in such a language.
+Typically, a script is contained in a single file, and no larger than a few thousand lines of code.

 The scope of scripting languages ranges from small to large, and from highly domain-specific language to general-purpose programming languages.
 A language may start as small and highly domain-specific and later develop into a portable and general-purpose language; conversely, a general-purpose language may later develop special domain-specific dialects.